Metabolic & Weight Loss (GLP-1 and Related)

 The takeaway

 MariTide is one of the most intellectually interesting molecules in late-stage metabolic development.
 The mechanistic premise — that GIP antagonism rather than agonism is the right way to combine with GLP-1 — is a striking inversion of what the field assumed before tirzepatide was approved.
-Combined with a monthly dosing format, it represents a credible alternative path to next-generation obesity care.
-Phase 3 will test the hypothesis at scale.
+Combined with a monthly dosing format that no other late-stage GLP-1 candidate offers, MariTide represents a credible alternative path to next-generation obesity care.

 Frequently asked questions